lmoffereins/bulk-create-users/readme.txt

 The default import settings contain:
 * Map csv columns to data fields
-* Register created users to assigned blogs (multisite)
+* Register created users to selected blogs (multisite)
-* Update existing users
+* Update or skip existing users
-* Store the password of created users
+* Store the password of created users for later use
-* Do or don't send the default WordPress registration notification email.
+* Do or do not send the default WordPress registration notification email

 This plugin has various filters to extend its use and add support for other user data fields.

-This plugin has support for Buddypress XProfile fields and User Groups.
+This plugin has out of the box support for Buddypress XProfile fields and User Groups.

 == Changelog ==